Skrzyc/Folder-Tree-Generator/README.md

 **Modules**  :  `math`, `os`

 **Range**
-* infinite levels
+* number of levels is limited by the max size of a list, which is 536870912
-* infinite number of folders in each level
+* number of folders in each level is limited by the maximum size of the list, which is 536870912

 ## Useage